jbeaudette3/Fetch/Notes.md

 ---
 &nbsp;

-In doing some initial perusing through the data, I found some curiosities, questions, and recommendations for improvment:
+In doing some initial perusing through the data, I found some curiosities, questions, and recommendations for improvement:

 - Is there an API I should be aware of for easier connectivity?